South Africa suspends rollout of Oxford-AstraZeneca coronavirus vaccine | DW | 08.02.2021

-One study, involving around 2,000 people, found the vaccine offered "minimal protection" against mild and moderate cases of Covid-19.
+One study, involving around 2,000 people, found that the vaccine offered "minimal protection" against mild and moderate cases of COVID-19.
 The government says it will use other vaccines in the meantime.

 South Africa on Sunday said it would suspend its rollout of the Oxford-AstraZeneca vaccine after initial trials showed "disappointing" results against the B.1.351 variant of COVID-19 .

-Zweli Mkhize, South Africa's health minister, says that frontline health workers will receive jabs produced by other manufacturers instead.
+Zweli Mkhize, South Africa's health minister, says front-line health workers will receive jabs produced by other manufacturers instead

 "We have decided to put a temporary hold on the rollout of the (AstraZeneca) vaccine.
 More work needs to be done," said South African Health Minister Zweli Mkhize.